 Design limitation bugs are trickier to address.
 You may find that your simulation works perfectly—until you try to add in a new species, reaction, offline chemistry simulation, diagnostic, or third-party code package.
 You may have to invest significant time and effort in modifying GEOS-Chem before it finally does what you want.

 For help with debugging, please see the following GEOS-Chem wiki pages:

 In addition, browsing recent changes to the code and past bug fixes may help you troubleshoot your own issues encountered while developing GEOS-Chem.
 For a detailed list of GEOS-Chem updates and bug fixes, see the GEOS-Chem versions under development wiki page.
 You can also look at the Git history of your code for a complete history.
 See the Using Git with GEOS-Chem wiki page for resources on how to do this.

 If you find a bug in GEOS-Chem, please alert the GEOS-Chem Support Team so that it may be fully addressed.

-If you have a problem and cannot arrive at a solution even after exhausting the resources in the GEOS-Chem User's Manual and the GEOS-Chem wiki, you may reach out the GEOS-Chem Support Team for help.
-Contact information for the GEOS-Chem Support Team is located on the GEOS-Chem Support Team wiki page.
+If you have a problem and cannot arrive at a solution even after exhausting the resources in the GEOS-Chem User's Manual and the GEOS-Chem wiki, you may reach out to the GEOS-Chem Support Team for assistance.
 We request that you read the Responsibilities of the GEOS-Chem User Community wiki post prior to contacting us to ensure that we are the most appropriate group to help you with your problem.